 Clubs:

-After the Second World War, a cycle speedway track was built at the southern end of the site known as Oratavia (or ‘Arvy Tarvy’); this track was used by the Ridge Eagles until the early 1950s.
-Planning was submitted in 1949 to build a greyhound racing stadium on the site, which would have covered land as far as Ivyhouse Lane, but these plans were rejected.
+After the Second World War, a cycle speedway track was constructed at the southern end of the site, known as Oratavia (or “Arvy Tarvy”).
+The Ridge Eagles used the track until the early 1950s.
+In 1949, plans were submitted to build a greyhound racing stadium on the site, extending as far as Ivyhouse Lane, but the proposal was rejected.

-By the 1970s the ground was known as Coghurst and an additional pitch was marked out to the west.
-Teams using both pitches were forced to share a small brick building, with no water or electricity, to get changed in.
-The site is now Sandown Primary School and still used for youth football.
+By the 1970s the ground had become known as Coghurst, and an additional pitch was marked out to the west.
+Teams using both pitches had to share a small brick building—without water or electricity—for changing facilities.
+The site is now occupied by Sandown Primary School and continues to be used for youth football.

 Also known as: Barley Lane